 That meaning you have access to Alexa, Amazon’s own virtual assistant, something that is much like Microsoft’s Cortana, Apple’s Siri and Google Now.
-This gives you the ability to do numerous different things such as unit conversions and checking sports scores.
+This integration with Alexa gives you the ability to do numerous different things such as unit conversions and checking sports scores.

 Below are all the bits and pieces that I used for this build your own Amazon Echo tutorial, you will need a microphone, speakers handy to be able to set this up.